30/08/2018 – 31/08/2018

 Decline on cognitive abilities with age occurs in healthy individuals and spreads through adult lifespan.
 The mechanisms contributing to normal ageing, including oxidative stress, neuroinflammation and vascular dysfunction are the same as those contributing to the development of neurological diseases.
 In pathological conditions these mechanisms become exacerbated, triggered by different factors which might be genetic or environmental.
 Despite a wealth of data on how nutrients and diets may support cognitive functions and preserve brain health, the therapeutic and pharmacological potential of these natural compounds still remains to be fully translated in humans and in clinical conditions.

-The purpose of the workshop is to convene experts to discuss and debate the potential for maintaining cognitive function through dietary intake.
-This workshop will specifically focus on clinical aspects and novel strategies developed to determine whether diet and nutrients have efficacy in individuals affected by dementia and other neurodegenerative conditions.
+The purpose was to convene experts to discuss and debate the potential for maintaining cognitive function through dietary intake.
+This symposium was specifically focused on clinical aspects and novel strategies developed to determine whether diet and nutrients have efficacy in individuals affected by dementia and other neurodegenerative conditions.

 • Impact of nutrition on brain functions using neuroimaging technologies;